3.7 Nucleic Acids

 3. A nitrogen base

 The nitrogen bases in a nucleic acid stick out from the backbone.
 There are four different nitrogen bases: cytosine, adenine, guanine, and either thymine (in DNA) or uracil (in RNA).
 In DNA, bonds form between bases on the two nucleotide chains and hold the chains together.
 Each type of base binds with just one other type of base: cytosine always binds with guanine, and adenine always binds with thymine.
-These pairs of bases are called .
+These pairs of bases are called complementary base pairs.

 A short section of DNA showing complementary base pairing.
 Shows alternating deoxyribose and phosphate groups forming the two strands of the backbone of the molecule, and the nitrogenous bases pairing in the middle of the polymer- adenine pairing with thymine, and cytosine pairing with guanine.